 - These events cover common aspects of the graduate student experience at UCI.

 - This includes sessions on graduate support services (GRC, Career Center, CEI, Counseling Center, etc.), as well as administrative topics to help with success, such as the function of the Graduate Division, an introduction to UCI senior administration, and health insurance.

 - Graduate Orientation also proves to be a successful way for fostering relationships among students who may not otherwise meet or communicate.

-- Please note: the days if the week that these event traditionally take place have shifted in 2017 to accommodate religious holidays taking place.
+- Please Note: The days of the week that these events traditionally take place have shifted in 2017 to accommodate religious holidays.

 More information will be forthcoming.
 Please contact us with questions: 2017 Graduate Welcome and Orientation

 FMP, PDY and GDDF FELLOWSHIPS

 - The FMP, PDY, and GDDF Application and Nomination forms are available online.

 - All FMP, PDY, and GDDF nominations are due to the Graduate Division by April 18th at 12pm.

 - Incomplete or late nominations will not be considered.